nikigawlik/gdmc_http_interface/README.md

 This returns the chunks as an NBT data structure.
 [The NBT format](https://minecraft.gamepedia.com/NBT_format) is the save format Minecraft uses for most things.
 There are open source NBT parsers available for different languages including Python and C#.

 If you set the 'Accept' header of your request to "application/octet-stream" you will get raw binary data.
-This is what you probably want.
+This is what you probably want if you are using an NBT parsing library.

-If the Accept header is anything else, you will get a json-like human readable representation, which looks like this:
+If the Accept header is anything else, you will get a human readable representation, which looks like this:

 ```
 {Chunks:[{Level:{Status:"full",zPos:0,LastUpdate:6560L,Biomes:[I;3,3,3,3,7,7 ...